Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and rigid cohomology with coefficients

 As a consequence, we have defined for each overconvergent Witt frame $(X,F,\varkappa)$ a morphism

 A priori, this depends by the very nature of its construction on the choice of a Witt frame, albeit the construction is functorial in the triple $(X,F,\varkappa)$.

-\begin{prop} The morphism from Lemma \ref{LemComp} for overconvergent Witt frames is a quasiisomorphism.
-The induced morphism (\ref{CompEdgFrames}) is independent of the choice of the Witt frame. \end{prop} \begin{proof} First we show independence for (\ref{CompEdgFrames}) of the choice of overconvergent Witt frame.
-Note that the $(W^\dagger(\overline{A})\otimes\QQ)$-module
+However, Davis, Langer and Zink show in the rank one case, that first of all the obtained morphism is independent of the choice of the Witt frame, and moreover it induces an isomorphism.

-depends on $\psi$ and thus on the choice of overconvergent Witt frame as well.
-However, more precisely this is a dependence on the lift of Frobenius, and such modules are canonically isomorphic.
-Thus we can proceed exactly as in the case without coefficients, specifically since the proof of \cite[Proposition 4.31]{DavisLangerZink} uses only functoriality of rigid cohomology without reference to any special property of the sheaf used.
+\begin{prop} The morphism from Lemma \ref{LemComp} for overconvergent Witt frames is a quasi-isomorphism.
+The induced morphism (\ref{CompEdgFrames}) is independent of the choice of the Witt frame. \end{prop} \begin{proof} As in the rank one case (cf. \cite[Proof of Prop.
+4.31]{DavisLangerZink}), the independence of the choice of Witt frame follows from the fact, that the construction of the morphism is functorial in $(X,F,\varkappa)$.

-Consequently we may choose a suitable overconvergent Witt frame in order to show that the morphism in question is in fact a quasiisomorphism.
-Indeed, according to Proposition \ref{PropKerCoker} there exists an overconvergent Witt frame $(\overline{A},A,\varkappa_F)$ such that the associated morphism
+Consequently we may choose a suitable overconvergent Witt frame in order to show that the morphism in question is in fact a quasi-isomorphism.
+Indeed, according to Prop. \ref{Prop225} there exists an overconvergent Witt frame $(\overline{A},A,\varkappa_F)$ such that the associated morphism

 is an isomorphism.\end{proof}